 Fiscally, all subawards under ADSD must submit monthly requests for reimbursement (RFR) which includes the amount of funds spent by category for the month, the year to date amount, and balance of funds along with a detailed transaction list to show monthly expenses.
 Subrecipients are reimbursed within 30 days of the approved RFR.
 Subrecipients may request an advance of funds in their application.
 Advance requests are evaluated on a case by case and approved by the DSE Grant Manager and the SILC Executive Director.

-ADSD also provides support to SILC subrecipients in the RFR process through our Grant and Project Specialist (GPS) and Fiscal Auditor positions.
+ADSD also provides support to SILC subrecipients in the RFR process through our Management Analyst team and Fiscal Auditor positions.
 These teams within ADSD provide the day to day technical assistance to ensure all state and federal regulations are being followed.
 The SILC Executive Director is the subject matter expert and provides programmatic technical assistance to the subrecipient in accordance with SILC priorities.

-Finally, the SILC Executive Director, the GPS, and Fiscal Auditor team will do a comprehensive onsite subrecipient monitoring of Part B subawards at least once in the first year of funding for any competitive subawards.
+Finally, the SILC Executive Director andthe Management Analyst, and will do a comprehensive onsite subrecipient monitoring of Part B subawards at least once in the first year of funding for any competitive subawards.

 Subawards made for continuing funds follows the same process, except for a solicitation of proposals.
 Subrecipients must submit a new budget for each year of the project and may be required to submit a revised Project Narrative, if the SILC deems that necessary.
+The ADSD Auditor will perform a full audit of subawards within 2 years after the project end date.

 4.5 Oversight Process for Part B Funds